Bonfida/solana-name-service-guide/sns-book/src/wallet-guide.md

 2. Check the SOL record

    - **If** the SOL record is set and the signature is valid, the public key specified in the record is the correct destination.
+If the signature is invalid go to step 3
    - **Else** go to step 3

 3. The correct destination of funds is the domain owner